Passive athermal Germanium LWIR lenses for -40°C to +80°C thermal imaging in defense and harsh industrial environments.

 Avantier designs and manufactures passive athermal Germanium LWIR lenses optimized for stable thermal imaging in demanding environments.
-Operating in the 8–12 µm band, our optical assemblies maintain focus stability from -40°C to +80°C without active refocusing mechanisms.
+Operating in the 8–12 µm band, these specialized lenses are part of our broader LWIR lens portfolio and build on our extensive experience in Germanium lenses for thermal imaging.
+Our optical assemblies maintain focus stability from -40°C to +80°C without active refocusing mechanisms, making them well suited to rugged defense and industrial systems.

 Why Germanium for LWIR Systems?